gryzus24/ziew/README.md

 ## Widgets
 Widget | Data source
 ------ | -----------
+| TIME | strftime(3)
 | MEM  | /proc/meminfo
 | CPU  | /proc/stat
 | DISK | statfs(2)
 | ETH  | netdevice(7), ioctl(2)
 | WLAN | netdevice(7), ioctl(2)
+| BAT  | /sys/class/power_supply/*

 ## Configuration
 The configuration file consists of *Widget* lines and *Color* lines.
-Lines consist of fields separated by tabs or spaces:
+Lines consist of fields separated by tabs or spaces.
+The order of *Widget* lines in the configuration file is reflected in the final status output.

 ### Widget line